-The Union Budget 2013 had led to a marked increase in royalties and fees for technical services.
-Last year, the definition of royalty was amended to bring within the tax net a number of payments which would not commercially be considered royalty, such as payments towards the purchase of shrink wrap software, subscription to databases and clouds.
-This year, a further blow has been inflicted by way of an amendment to the rate of tax applicable to payments of royalty and FTS.
-While previously a rate of 10% was applicable on a gross basis, going forward the rate is proposed to be 25% on a gross basis.
+The Finance Act, 2013 has made a marked increase in royalties and fees for technical services.
+In 2012, the definition of royalty was amended to bring within the tax net a number of payments which would not commercially be considered royalty, such as payments towards the purchase of shrink wrap software, subscription to databases and clouds.
+In 2013, a further blow was inflicted by way of an amendment to the rate of tax applicable to payments of royalty and FTS.
+While previously a rate of 10% was applicable on a gross basis, the rate now is 25% on a gross basis.
 The explanation that has been provided is that the 10% rate contained in Indian tax law is lower than the rates applicable to these payments under several of India's tax treaties and that non-residents situated in tax treaty jurisdictions will still be eligible to claim the beneficial rate.
 There is also a possibility that this move was intended to tap payments of royalty and FTS which have been used by foreign investors to repatriate profits even though the same is presently addressed under the transfer pricing provisions.

-The biggest impact that the above change will have with respect to foreign collaborators will be that the 25% tax would be computed on a gross basis on all payments of royalty and FTS, and not merely on the net income amount.
-This could translate into the tax being potentially imposed even where there is a situation of loss in the hands of the foreign recipient.
-This is a retrograde move which is likely to be a significant blow to technology transfer, knowledge sharing and collaboration agreements across sectors, particularly as the foreign investor may never have sufficient tax obligations in its home country against which the substantial Indian taxes could be offset and foreign tax credits claimed.
+The biggest impact that the above change has with respect to foreign collaborators is that the 25% tax would be computed on a gross basis on all payments of royalty and FTS, and not merely on the net income amount.
+Thus, tax could potentially be imposed even where there is a situation of loss in the hands of the foreign recipient.